OneKey-Network/addressability-framework/dsp-api.md

 The design of the page is up to the DSP but it must consider to have a neutral UI to be used for many different Publishers.

+Note that for the version v0.1, there are only one possible preference ("opt-in") and one possible pseudonymous-identifiers ("prebid_id").
+However the framework is designed to handle many of them.

 ## Source validations

 As we saw, for displaying correctly the Audit UI, the DSP must validate